abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 skillful ways of engaging with that relationship; it's a learning process.
-But by sticking with this process, by taking a genuine interest in it, we can develop a good sense of what practices are truly beneficial—what truly works for us.
+But by sticking with this process, by taking a genuine interest in it, we can develop a good sense of what practices are truly beneficial---what truly works for us.

 # Directing Attention in a Skillful Way